takanopontaro/grunt-listen/README.md

 Install Listen gem.
 I recommend to use [Bundler](http://bundler.io).
 Get Gemfile from this repository and just type `bundle`.

 If you are on Windows, need to install [wdm gem](https://github.com/Maher4Ever/wdm) too.
 It's a little messy.
-Install [Devkit](http://rubyinstaller.org/downloads/) under [this instruction](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) and type `bundle`.
+Install [DevKit](http://rubyinstaller.org/downloads/) under [this instruction](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) and type `bundle`.

 Create your Gruntfile and run Grunt.

 ## Gruntfile

-Here is basic Gruntfile.
+Here is a basic Gruntfile.

 ```ruby
 listen: {